-The Gamma Creators Self Service Portal allows you to define and deploy a custom smart contract for your NFT collection.
+The Gamma Creators Self Service Portal allows you to define and deploy a custom smart contract for your NFT collection on Stacks.

 As we aim to be the leading open marketplace for Bitcoin NFTs, we want to make sure we put our users first; this is why contracts deployed using the portal are owned 100% by you, the creator, and can be used in any way you see fit.
 This also means that Gamma does not have any direct control over your smart contract deployed using our portal, so it's important that you fully understand the process and the steps involved to ensure a smooth experience.

 Once you visit the Creators Self Service Portal, you'll be able to enter all details in a matter of just a few minutes.
 But, the process will take much longer if you don't first prepare your assets and metadata in a system-readable format.
 We'll walk you through the necessary steps to ensure you have a seamless experience.

 General Information, Assets, and Metadata

 Collect and verify all of your assets, naming conventions, and other collection details.
 You'll need these when deploying your smart contract, and much of this information can never be modified once deployed.
 So, double and triple check all of your information and assets before you get started.

 When you visit the portal, you'll need to connect the wallet you'd like to use to deploy the smart contract.
 The wallet address you associate will be permanently tied to the smart contract, so be sure to select the right one.
 Importantly, this is the one and only wallet address that will have the ability to perform certain functions against the smart contract (e.g. enable public sale, pause minting, set mint limit, etc.) This does not need to be the same wallet that receives the funds from mint and secondary sales (see Artist Address in the table below).

 If you've already deployed your smart contract, more information on the actions you can perform with your administrative wallet address can be found on this knowledgebase article.